Binghamton-CS140-B1-Fall-2018/lab01/README.md

-# lab01 - Due Tuesday, August 28 at 11:59 PM
+# lab01 - Due Tuesday, August 27 at 11:59 PM

-By accepting this lab, you have made a new git "repository" (basically a collection of files all related to a single topic... in the case, lab01), that is available in the cloud.
+By accepting this lab, you have made a new git "repository" that is available in the cloud.
 Furthermore, git has initialized this repository with code I have provided for you.
 The first step in this lab is to copy this repository from the cloud onto your local UNIX machine, a process in gitHub called "cloning" your repository.

 ## Cloning your Repository